Academic English Pre-Matriculation Program (AEPP)

 The AEPP is a three-week summer course that builds academic proficiency in North American English

-The AEPP is designed for incoming international degree-seeking students for whom English is an Additional Language (EAL) and who have not lived or studied extensively in Chicago.
-The program features interwoven linguistic, cultural, and academic objectives, and students interact with a range of English speakers as they explore UChicago, Hyde Park, and the City of Chicago.
-Our curriculum is tiered, which means students will be seriously challenged regardless of their level of English.
+The AEPP is an intensive program designed for incoming international degree-seeking students for whom English is an Additional Language (EAL) and who have not lived or studied extensively in Chicago.
+The program features interwoven linguistic, cultural, and academic objectives, and students interact with a range of topics and materials as they explore Hyde Park, the City of Chicago, and the university.
+Our curriculum is rigorous, and students will be seriously challenged regardless of their level of English.